 Location: Warsaw School of Economics

-Date: 5 March 2026 r.
+Date: 22 of April 2026 r.
 Aula I building C

 Participation in the conference is free of charge.
 The conference will be held in a hybrid format: on-site (Lecture Hall I, Building C, 128 Independence Avenue) and online via Microsoft Teams.
 The link for online participation will be sent one day prior to the conference.

-- modern tax instruments supporting the development and financing of film production,
+• modern tax instruments supporting the development and financing of film production,

-- practical aspects of copyright valuation in the audiovisual industry.
+• copyright valuation in the audiovisual industry,

 Aim of the conference